-- Rapidly concluding negotiations on common EU data protection rules. - Giving more ambition to the ongoing reform of telecoms rules. - Modifying copyright rules to reflect new technologies, and to make them simpler and clearer. - Simplifying consumer rules for online purchases. - Making it easier for innovators to start their own company. - Boosting digital skills and learning. - Enjoying the same online content and services regardless of the EU country we are in.
+- Concluding negotiations on common EU data protection rules (published on 5 May). - Giving more ambition to the ongoing reform of telecoms rules. - Modifying copyright rules to reflect new technologies, and to make them simpler and clearer. - Simplifying consumer rules for online purchases, which could help address UN2 on more mechanisms to give greater control to the payer, and more certain outcomes for the payee, and UN11 where competition is not currently meeting user needs for control. - Making it easier for innovators to start their own company. - Boosting digital skills and learning. - Enjoying the same online content and services regardless of the EU country we are in.